insin/newforms/docs/forms_api.rst

    .. js:attribute:: boundField.helpText

-      Help text the field is configured with, othewise an empty string.
+      Help text the field is configured with, otherwise an empty string.

       :type: String

    **Prototype Functions**

+   **Status**: methods for determining the field's status.

+   .. js:function:: BoundField#status()

+      Returns a string representign the field's curent status.

+      Statuses are determined by checking the following conditions in order:

+      * ``'pending'`` -- the field has a pending async validation.
+      * ``'error'`` -- the field has a validation error.
+      * ``'valid'`` -- the field has a value in form.cleanedData.
+      * ``'default'`` -- the field meets none of the above criteria, i.e. it hasn't been interacted with yet, or the whole form hasn't been validated yet.

-   .. js:function:: BoundField#errors()
+   .. js:function:: BoundField#isCleaned()

       :returns:
-         validation errors for the field - if there were none, an empty error list object will be returned.

-      :type: :js:class:`ErrorList` (by default, but configurable via :js:class:`BaseForm` ``kwargs.errorConstructor``)
+         ``true`` if the field has some data in its form's ``cleanedData``.

-   .. js:function:: BoundField#errorMessage()
+   .. js:function:: BoundField#isEmpty()

-      Convenience method for getting the first error message for the field, as a single error message is the most common error scenario for a field.

       :returns:
-         the first validation error message for the field - if there were none, returns undefined.
+         ``true`` true if the value which will be displayed in the field's widget is empty.

-   .. js:function:: BoundField#errorMessages()
+   .. js:function:: BoundField#isPending()

       :returns:
-         all validation error messages for the field - if there were none, returns an empty list.

-   .. js:function:: BoundField#isCleaned()

-      :returns:
-         ``true`` if the field has some data in its form's ``cleanedData``.
+         ``true`` if the field has a pending asynchronous validation.

    .. js:function:: BoundField#isHidden()

       :returns: ``true`` if the field is configured with a hidden widget.

+   **Field data**: methods for accessing data related to the field.

    .. js:function:: BoundField#autoId()